Course Descriptions and Faculty Profiles MA Program in Japanese and Asian Culture

 Tove BJOERK

-Tove BJOERK is an associate professor in the Graduate School of Humanities and Social Sciences at Saitama University.
+Tove BJOERK is a professor in the Graduate School of Humanities and Social Sciences at Saitama University.
 She earned a doctorate in Japanese literature from Rikkyō University with a dissertation focusing on the diary of the Edo Kabuki actor Ichikawa Danjūrō II and the development of the early modern entertainment industry.
 Publications in Japanese include “Ni daime Ichikawa Danjūrō to gekijō keiei: Kyōhō jū-kyū no Edo kabuki (Ichikawa Danjūrō II and Theater Management: Edo Kabuki in the Nineteenth Year of the Kyōhō Era),” Rikkyō daigaku Nihon bungaku (Japanese Literature [Rikkyō University]) No. 109 (2013), pp. 110-123, and “Ni daime Danjūrō to Edo no kaichō kōgyō - Fudō myōō wo chūshin ni (Danjūrō II and the Staging of Buddhist Images in the Edo Period: The Case of the Fudō Myōō Deity),” Taishū bunka (Popular Culture) No. 9 (2013), pp. 30-45, “Ni daime Ichikawa Danjūrō no senden katsudo – Mogusa uri shoen ya Kyōhō ki serifu shōhon chūshin ni (Ichikawa Danjūrō II’s Commercials and Product Placements: Focusing on the first enactment of the Moxa seller and the publication of line-books during the Kyōhō Era),” Kabuki – kenkyū to hihyō (Kabuki –Research and Critics [Association for Kabuki Research]) No.52 (2014), pp 50-70.
 Publications in English include “The Economic Structure of Edo Kabuki Theatres - Ichikawa Danjūrō II as a Kyōhō period Manager” Japonica Humbolditana 16 (2013), pp. 5-45 and “Edo Kabuki and Money,” Andon 96 (2014), pp. 65-79.

 Roger H. BROWN

-Roger H. BROWN is professor of modern Japanese history and US-Japan relations in the Graduate School of Humanities and Social Sciences at Saitama University.
+Roger H. BROWN is a professor of modern Japanese history and US-Japan relations in the Graduate School of Humanities and Social Sciences at Saitama University.
 He earned an M.A. in U. S. history from the University of North Carolina at Greensboro and a Ph.D. in Japanese history from the University of Southern California, and has taught Japanese and East Asian history at Temple University Japan and Waseda University.
 His research focuses on prewar and wartime Japan, and his publications include “Yasuoka Masahiro no Taishō-Shōwa shoki ni okeru jinkakuron (Yasuoka Masahiro’s Taishō-Early Shōwa Era Discourse on Personal Character),” Kyōgaku 42 (2003), pp. 52-61, “Visions of a Virtuous Manifest Destiny: Yasuoka Masahiro and Japan’s Kingly Way,” in Pan-Asianism in Modern Japanese History, edited by Sven Saaler & J. Victor Koschmann, (Routledge, 2007), pp. 133-150, “Shepherds of the People: Yasuoka Masahiro and the New Bureaucrats in Early Showa Japan,” The Journal of Japanese Studies 35(2) (2009), pp. 285-319, several chapters of commentaries and translations for Pan-Asianism: A Documentary History, Volume 2, 1920-Present, edited by Sven Saaler & Christopher W. A. Szpilman, (Rowman & Littlefield, 2011), “(The Other) Yoshida Shigeru and the Expansion of Bureaucratic Power in Prewar Japan,” Monumenta Nipponica 67(2) (2012), pp. 283-327, “Yasuoka Masahiro’s ‘New Discourse on Bushidō Philosophy’: Cultivating Samurai Spirit and Men of Character for Imperial Japan,” Social Science Japan Journal 16(1) (2013), pp. 107-129, “Desiring to Inaugurate Great Peace: Yasuoka Masahiro, Kokutai Preservation, and Japan’s Imperial Rescript of Surrender,” Saitama University Review 50(2) (2015), pp. 199-231, and “The Bureaucracy and Politics,” in Routledge Handbook of Modern Japanese History, edited by Sven Saaler & Christopher W. A. Szpilman, (Routledge, forthcoming 2017).

 Johannes KIENER

-Johannes KIENER is associate professor for contemporary Japanese social theory at the graduate School of Humanities and Social Sciences at Saitama University.
+Johannes KIENER is an associate professor for contemporary Japanese social theory at the graduate School of Humanities and Social Sciences at Saitama University.
 He earned an M.A. from the University of Vienna in Japanese Studies, and a Ph.D. from Osaka City University in Human Geography.
 He has taught courses on geography at the Kyoto University of Foreign Studies, Osaka City University and Osaka University for Economics and Law.
 Publications in Japanese include “Basho no jiba o umidasu rinobēshon: Ōsakashi Kitaku nakazakichō kaiwai no jirei kara (Creating a Place’s Magnetic Field through Renovation: From the Example of the Nakazaki Neighborhood in Osaka City, Kita Ward),” Shisei kenkyũ (Journal of Municipal Research) 186 (2015), pp. 54-65, and “Innāshiti ni okeru gaikokujin muke gesutohausu jigyō no jittai to chiiki e no inpakuto: Ōsakashi, Nishinariku hokubu no jirei ni (Guesthouses for Foreigners Businesses in the Inner City and their Neighborhood Impact’ The Case of North Nishinari, Osaka City)”, Jinbun chiri (Japanese Journal of Human Geography) 67(5) (2015), pp. 25-41.
 Publications in English include “Social Networks of Homeless People under the Influence of Homeless Self-sufficiency Support Centres in Japan,” Vienna Journal of East Asian Studies 5 (2014), pp. 77-109, “Homelessness and Homeless Policies in the Context of the Residual Japanese Welfare State,” in Faces of Homelessness in the Asia Pacific, edited by Carole Zufferey and Nilan Yu, Routledge (2017), pp. 9-27, and “Innovations in Gearing the Housing Market to Welfare Benefit Recipients in Osaka’s Inner City: A Resilient Strategy?”
 Housing, Theory and Society 35(4) (2018), pp. 410-431.

 Zilia ZARA-PAPP

-Zilia ZARA-PAPP is associate professor of Media Studies at the Graduate School of Humanities and Social Sciences at Saitama University.
+Zilia ZARA-PAPP is an associate professor of Media Studies at the Graduate School of Humanities and Social Sciences at Saitama University.
 She earned her BDes and MDes degrees in visual communication design from Kyushu Institute of Design, Kyushu University, Japan, and received her PhD in Media and Communication Studies from the University of New South Wales, Australia.
 Her research interests include modern and contemporary art, and media and design of the Asia-Pacific region, with a special focus on sequential and animated art and design in Japan and the Asia-Pacific region.
 She has been associate researcher at Waseda University, Japan, and assistant professor at Hosei University, Japan, before assuming her current position at Saitama University.
 Her publications include two academic books, Traditional Monster Imagery in Manga, Anime and Japanese Cinema (Brill, 2011) and Anime and Its Roots in Early Japanese Monster Art (Global Oriental, 2010), and several book chapters and academic journal articles.
 Prof. Zara-Papp has been contributing articles to several newspapers as well, including The Japan Times, The Sydney Morning Herald, The Daily Yomiuri and The Age newspapers.

 Supporting Faculty*